goraju/ai-ml-learning-resources/README.md

 ## Contributing

 Contributions make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) (you'll need to create this file) for guidelines on how to contribute effectively.
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute effectively.

 ---